tonglinyan/tonglinyan.github.io/_pages/about.md

 I graduated from [INSA Rouen Normandie](https://www.insa-rouen.fr/) with an Engineering Degree in Mathematics Engineering.
 I also pursued a double master's degree in Data Science and Engineering (SID), co-accredited by INSA Rouen Normandie and [Université de Rouen Normandie](https://www.univ-rouen.fr/).

-My research interest focuses on the intersection of cognition science and artificial intelligence.
+My research interest focuses on integrating Large Language Model into Projective Consicousness Model.
+I'm also interested in the mathematical model of consciousness.